Upcoming Events

 The Annual Scientific Meeting is held over a weekend in late April or May every year and is open to members and non-members from allied MSK specialities.
-The next AMSIG Annual Scientific Meeting will be held in Perth on 6-7 May 2023.

 Commonly around 250-350 delegates attend.
 The meeting generally has six sessions, starting Saturday morning and concluding at lunch on Sunday, with presentations, panel discussions and live Q & A from Australasian radiologists and clinicians.
 All talks are recorded and posted on a secure part of the members-only section of the website for later member review.